 - Security GSS Security Services Inc.

 Search our directory

-The colorful plans of High Line planting designer Piet Oudolf provided the design inspiration for the Friends of the High Line's spring benefit this year, held May 20 at Skylight at Moynihan Station.
+NEW YORK The colorful plans of High Line planting designer Piet Oudolf provided the design inspiration for the Friends of the High Line's spring benefit this year, held May 20 at Skylight at Moynihan Station.
 Oudolf was one of the honorees of the evening, which raised money for the nonprofit's maintenance and operation of the public park, and his sketches—filled with bright magic marker squiggles, circles, and notes to himself—were adapted for the invitations, program covers, table coverings, and other printed materials.

 “We always try to do something with the High Line that brings it back to the park,” said Bronson van Wyck, whose firm Van Wyck & Van Wyck designed the event and also serves on the Friends of the High Line's board of directors.